Table of Contents

 - Improved weight

 - Decreased risk of heart disease

 - Improved lifespan

 All of these potential benefits can be inhibited by poor joint health, and maintaining optimal joint health is essential.

 How Do Joints Work?

 Joints are parts of the body where two or more bones meet that allow movement.
 While joints may seem relatively simple, they are quite complex.
 There are multiple types of joints that allow different types of movement.
-Hinge joints such as the elbows and finger joints, for example, can only bend in an open and close type of motion.
-Ball and socket joints such as the hip and shoulder allow much more movement in almost every direction possible.
+Hinge joints such as the elbows and finger joints, for example, can only bend in an open and closed type of motion.
+Ball and socket joints, such as the hip and shoulder, allow much more movement in almost every direction possible.

 Common Joint Problems